 - 1. Cheating on any oral, written or practical examination given as part of any course; - 2.
 Knowingly allowing another student (or students) unauthorized access to any written, oral or practical examination in any course; - 3.
 Plagiarism on any written work assigned in the classroom, laboratory, or clinic. - 4.
-Lack of professionalism (when outlined in the syllabus as a course expectation subject to evaluation from the course instructor), including: - Excessive tardiness and absences; - Disruptive behavior (i.e., angry, hostile, or obnoxious behavior; personal use of electronic devices not related to class; sleeping in class; or any behavior unbecoming of a professional; - Misuse (which may or may not involve negligence on the part of the student) of facilities, equipment, supplies or teaching/learning materials; - Disregard for the safety of self and others. - 5.
+Lack of professionalism (when outlined in the syllabus as a course expectation subject to evaluation from the course instructor). - 5.
 A positive drug screen while at affiliated clinical sites.
-(Students must comply with Principle 4c. of the APTA Code of Ethics)
+(Students must comply with Principle 4c of the APTA Code of Ethics)